gprMax/gprMax/docs/source/features.rst

 Library of antenna models
 -------------------------

-gprMax now includes Python modules with pre-defined models of antennas that behave similarly to commercial antennas [WAR2011]_.
-Currently models of antennas similar to `Geophysical Survey Systems, Inc. (GSSI) <http://www.geophysical.com>`_ 1.5 GHz (Model 5100) antenna, and `MALA Geoscience <http://www.malags.com/>`_ 1.2 GHz antenna are included.
+gprMax now includes Python modules with pre-defined models of antennas that behave similarly to commercial antennas [WAR2011]_ [STA2017]_.
+Currently models of antennas similar to `Geophysical Survey Systems, Inc. (GSSI) <http://www.geophysical.com>`_ 1.5 GHz (Model 5100) antenna, and 400 MHz antenna, as well as `MALA Geoscience <http://www.malags.com/>`_ 1.2 GHz antenna are included.
 By taking advantage of Python scripting in input files, using such complex structures in a model is straightforward without having to be built step-by-step by the user.
 For further details see the :ref:`Python section <python>`.

 Anisotropic materials
 ---------------------